NikolaiT/incolumitas/content/Security/tcp_ip_fingerprinting.md

 Nevertheless, the User-Agent should be accurate enough for the five major operating system classes: Mac OS X, iPhone, Android, Windows NT and Linux.
 Those five classes are fine grained enough for our purposes.

-After all, most proxy or VPN servers are running some kind of Linux system, but the clients claim to be a Mac OS X or Windows operating system.
+After all, most proxy or VPN servers are running some kind of Linux system, but often, the clients claim to be a Mac OS X or Windows operating system.
 I just want to know that they are lying, not how badly they are lying.

 ## Detecting Proxy/VPN Usage with TCP/IP Fingerprinting

-General idea: My goal is not to identify specific versions of proxy or VPN software.
+General idea: My goal is *not* to identify specific versions of proxy or VPN connections.
 Rather, I want to recognize that there is a discrepancy in the advertised User-Agent and in the actual TCP/IP fingerprint.
 This is enough to flag the established connection as potentially suspicious.

-And in order to be relatively sure that it is not a legit TCP/IP fingerprint, I need to collect as many samples as possible.
+And in order to be relatively sure that the observed TCP/IP fingerprint does not pertain to one of the above five listed operating system classes, I need to collect as many unique samples as possible for each operating system class.

+But can't the VPN or Proxy Servers just assume a different TCP/IP fingerprint?

+Yes sure they can in theory.
+The question however is: How practical is that?
+Are those services really gonna alter the TCP/IP fingerprint for every connecting client based on Application Layer data?
+I don't think this is a realistic approach.